The Best Make-Ahead Easter Brunch Menu to Sweeten Up the Holiday

 Drink: Carrot Mexican Mule

 While the kids sort through their Easter basket treats, the over-21 crowd can sip on carrot-infused mules.
-To mix up this cocktail a make-ahead punch for six, muddle a dozen rosemary springs and 12 fresh sliced jalapenos in a pitcher.
+To mix up this cocktail a make-ahead punch for six, muddle a dozen rosemary springs and 12 fresh sliced jalapenos in a pitcher ($35, Pottery Barn).
 Pour in 1 ½ cups carrot juice, 1 ½ cups silver tequila, ½ cup plus 1 tablespoon lime juice.
-Stir well and refrigerate for up to a couple hours.
-When cocktail-o-clock rolls around, strain into 6 ice-filled copper mugs and top off with ginger beer.
+Stir well and refrigerate for up to a couple of hours.
+When cocktail-o-clock rolls around, strain into 6 ice-filled copper mugs ($30 for 4, Wayfair) and top off with ginger beer.
 Cheers to a picture-perfect Easter!